 - This event has passed.

-Events at Deutsches Haus are free and open to the public.
-If you would like to attend this event, please send an email to [email protected].
-As space at Deutsches Haus is limited, please arrive ten minutes prior to the event to ensure you get a good seat.
+Events at Deutsches Haus are free of charge.
+If you would like to attend this event, please send us an email to [email protected].
+Space at Deutsches Haus is limited; please arrive ten minutes prior to the event.
 Thank you!

 “Berlin for Jews:” An Evening with Leonard Barkan and Ben Kafka is a DAAD-sponsored event.